keajs/kea-docs/docs/installation/instructions.md

 ## Install Kea manually

 Installing `kea` is rather straightforward.
-You need to install some packages, reset kea's context and wrap your app with react-redux's `<Provider />` tag.
+You need to install some packages, optionally call `resetContext` and wrap your app with a `<Provider />` tag.

 ### 1. Install some packages